NOEL-MNI/Automated_TLE_Lateralization/README.md

 Main parameters are:
 - Subdivision level: `32 for CA, 24 for SUB and DG`
 - SPHARM degree: `32 for CA, 24 for SUB and DG`
-- Surface templates are provided (they follow the manual segmentation protocol described in: Kulaga-Yoskovitz, J. et al., Scientific Data, 2015)
+- Surface templates are provided - based on the manual segmentation protocol described in:
+	> Kulaga-Yoskovitz, J. et al., Scientific Data, 2015
-- We also provide SPHARM orientation example in order to orient spherical parameters in a similar manner than ours.
+- We also provide SPHARM orientation examples (`surface_template_for_SPHARM/examples`) in order to orient the spherical parameters in a similar manner than ours.
 <hr>